Freifunk: History

-Legal Issues
+Legal issues

 In 2012, the Berlin Freifunk community got a lot of media attention for a project called Freifunk Freedom Fighter Box.
-The project fights secondary liability: Secondary liability is the legal situation that makes the owners of open / non-encrypted wireless access points liable for what other users do over their internet connection (i.e. guilty until proven innocent), as outlined in the Störerhaftung law (de).
+The project fights secondary liability: Secondary liability is the legal situation that makes the owners of open / non-encrypted wireless access points liable for what other users do over their internet connection (i.e. guilty until proven innocent), as outlined in the Störerhaftung law, part of the Telemediengesetz Act as last ratified in 2007.
 The owners can thus be forced to pay for copyright infringements of third persons just because they opened their network to the public.
-This legal practice led to fear and uncertainty and made many people close their access points, e.g. in cafés or in public locations.
+This legal practice led to fear and uncertainty and made many people and businesses close their Internet and Wi-Fi access points, e.g. in cafés or in public locations.
 The Freifunk Freedom Fighter Box was a preconfigured access point that sent all data from the public network to Sweden over a VPN connection.
 In Sweden (as in most other countries), there is no secondary liability.
+The situation regarding secondary liability was only clarified in 2016–18 as a result of several legal rulings by the European Court of Justice (ECJ), and the Bundesgerichtshof which drastically restricted the scope of secondary liability in Germany and therefore made it legally feasible to put up public Wi-Fi hotspots in Germany again.